Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

-Keeping full dependence on Chapman--Enskog parameters in $\varrho$, we are formally treating $\varrho$ as a quantity of order unity~\cite{Resibois}.
+Finally, and contrary to other quantities, we do not expand the conserved density $\varrho$.
 Since the only quantity of order unity in expansion of $\rhop$ is $\rhop^{(0,0)}$, for the theory to be consistent we require~\cite{Resibois}

 These are the constitutive relations that uniquely determine $\rhop^{(i,j)}$.